francisbautista/flare/README.rst

 Flare
 =====

-v 0.0.4
+v 0.0.6
 ~~~~~~~

 Flare is a project initializer for Data Scientists.
+I built Flare to save me time when starting a new data science project.

 .. figure:: /res/directory.png
    :alt: Sample Directory Structure